 The Golf SportWagen comes standard with a turbocharged 1.8-liter four-cylinder engine that makes 170 horsepower at 4,500 rpm and 199 lb-ft. of torque at just 1,600 rpm.
 Power is sent to the front wheels via either a standard five-speed manual transmission or an optional six-speed automatic.

-All-wheel drive is available at an extra cost regardless of which transmission is chosen.
+4Motion all-wheel drive is available at an extra cost on the base model.

 The Golf Sportwagen comes with front, side and side curtain airbags, electronic stability control system and Volkswagen's Automatic Post-Collision Braking system.